kaicsm/roomy-app/README.md

 # Roomy

 Roomy is a real-time media synchronization service that lets you watch videos or even listen music together with your friends, no matter where they are.
-This is the flutter client for Roomy.
+This is the Flutter client for Roomy.

+# About the client
+The project follows Clean Architecture principles and its features are organized into modules.
+Each module can contain two folders: `controllers` and `views`.

+Controllers are responsible for business logic and state management using `signals` library, while Views build the UI and react to state changes.

 # Getting Started